cheqd/product-docs/resources/creating-a-resource.md

 ]
 ```

+## Using Resources as a Credential Issuer

-## Using Resources from an Issuer DIDDoc
+### 1. Referencing existing Resources from an Issuer DIDDoc

 Once a Collection DID Document has been created and is tied to the appropriate Resources, an **Issuer** may want to **update their own DID Document** to demonstrate that such Resources are used by the Issuer.

 An example of an Issuer DID Document which references a Collection DID Document, Collection and specific Resource is shown in the example below:

 ```json
 {